 But out of this panic came a realization that I exist at the apex of all my intersections; I authentically exist both within and outside these communities and that perspective is unique.
-I’ve spent a lot of time re-accessing what I want to put out in the world of late and identifying what I bring to the field and this new understanding has shifted from something I considered a weakness to something I now want to explore and develop.
-Watch out for my follow up to last year’s resolution post.
+I’ve spent a lot of time re-accessing what I want to put out in the world of late and identifying what I bring to the field and this new understanding has shifted from something I considered a weakness to something I now want to explore and develop more in 2018.
+Stay tuned for my follow up to this year’s resolution post.

 A few things made me very uncomfortable.
 Both in good ways and not good ways.

 A couple of workshops forced me to confront my anxiety about being touched and releasing control of my physical interactions.
 Trusting strangers to respect my body and not abuse their access was confronting but a predominantly positive experience.
 Allowing people access to my body when I don’t have 100% control is very hard for me because of trauma, but when I kept my eye closed so the interaction had no influencing factors outside the activity at hand and just accept the touch, I found it very powerful.
-Reflecting on this made me realise its less the touch that scares me but more the fear of what people think I want from the touch and my ability to navigate those interactions.
-My therapist is in for a treat this year.
+Reflecting on this made me realise its less the touch that scares me but more the fear of what people think I want from the touch and my ability to navigate those interactions?

 I did not get to do all the workshops I wanted due to fatigue issues and/or schedule clashes with my own sessions and I definitely want to make sure I make it to more next year.
 However, based on my experience of the workshops I attended and my experience at the event, two things frequently made me very uncomfortable in a bad way: